-When you think of marketing campaigns, usually the first thing that springs to mind is the cost, and then what kind of exposure your business will get out of it.
+When you think of marketing campaigns, symptoms usually the first thing that springs to mind is the cost, and then what kind of exposure your business will get out of it.
 But it doesn’t have to be this way – there’s an opportunity to have a bit of fun with it, and often lightening up a little can yield great results.

 Traditional methods such as taking out an advertisement in your local classifieds, or firing up an account on Google AdWords to bring in some search traffic, have been talked to death in terms of effectiveness.
 What isn’t spoken about so much are the fun campaigns – ones that incorporate a little silliness in order to generate those big results.